 General 2

 Type description 3

 Scope of supply 4

 Auxiliary equipment (optional) 5

-Abbreviations and terms 6
+Abbreviations and terms (depending on respective engine type)

-Wiring color codes .10
+Wiring color codes Conversion table 10

-Conversion table .
-11

-Safety notice .12
+Safety notice

-Safety information .13
+Safety information

-Instruction .15
+Instruction 15

-Technical documentation .17
+Technical documentation 17

-Approval of electric and electronic components (Equipment Qualification according to RTCA/DO- 160) .19
+Approval of electric and electronic components (Equipment Qualification according 160)

-Purpose The purpose of this manual is to provide aircraft manufacturers with technical require- ments (e.g. interface descriptions and limitations) that must be adhered to when installing this type of engine into an aircraft or certifying aircraft powered by this engine type.
+Purpose The purpose of this Manual is to provide aircraft manufacturers with technical require- ments (e.g. interface descriptions and limitations) that must be adhered to when installing this type of engine into an aircraft or certifying aircraft powered by this engine type.
 Fur- thermore it should allow independent ROTAX® Maintenance Technicians (iRMT) to install this engine into an airframe in compliance with the relevant installation and safety instruc- tions provided by the engine manufacturer.
 For detailed information related to aircraft and aircraft/engine installation, maintenance, safety or flight operation, consult the documentation provided by the aircraft manufacturer and/or its dealer.
 For additional information on engines, its maintenance or parts, you can also contact your nearest ROTAX® authorized Aircraft Engine Distributor or their independent Service Center.
 ROTAX Distributors For ROTAX® Authorized Distributors for aircraft engines see latest Operators Manual or the official website www.FLYROTAX.com.
 Engine serial number When making inquiries or ordering parts, always indicate the engine serial number.
 Due to continuous product improvement, engines of the same engine type might require different support and spare parts.
 The engine serial number is on top of the crankcase, behind the propeller gearbox.
-Cyl.
-1 Cyl.
-3